lpsinger/gwcelery/doc/configuration.rst

-The configuration object also holds all of the options that are specific to GWCelery and affect the behavior of individual GWCelery tasks; examples include the GraceDb and LVAlert service URLs, GCN hostnames, and frame file types and channel names.
+The configuration object also holds all of the options that are specific to GWCelery and affect the behavior of individual GWCelery tasks; examples include the GraceDB and LVAlert service URLs, GCN hostnames, and frame file types and channel names.
 For a list of all GWCelery-specific options, see the API documentation for the :mod:`gwcelery.conf` module.

-GWCelery provides four preset configurations, one for each GraceDb server instance (production, deployment, testing, or playground).
+GWCelery provides four preset configurations, one for each GraceDB server instance (production, deployment, testing, or playground).
 The default configuration preset is for the playground server, ``gracedb-playground.ligo.org``.
 The recommended way to select a different